bramdebouvere/fltouch/README.md

 - Forces jog dial to use the playlist instead changing the active mixer channel
 - Auto channel selection when touching a fader
 - Make use of the full scribble strip width
-- Meters can now reach to clip
+- Meter values are more accurate
+- The clip led works when the signal is clipping
 - Minor bugfixes

 More improvements later...